AlphaCTX/mcpluginsite/README.md

 ## Configuration

 Copy `config.sample.php` to `config.php` and adjust the database credentials and admin login details.
 Use the **Site config** section in the admin dashboard to change the site title and upload a logo, favicon or banner image.
 Featured plugins can be chosen from the existing list.
+The footer can display custom links by listing them as `label|url` pairs, one per line.

 ## Notes